Gary Moore: Death

 During the early hours of 6 February 2011, Moore died of a heart attack in his sleep at the age of 58.
 At the time he was on holiday with his girlfriend at the Kempinski Hotel in Estepona, a town in Andalusia, Spain.
 His death was confirmed by Thin Lizzy's manager Adam Parsons.
 The Daily Telegraph reported that his heart attack was brought on by a blood alcohol level of 0.38%, whereas a level of 0.40% is generally considered lethal and 0.08% is considered legally drunk.
 According to Mick Wall, a music journalist, Moore had developed a serious drinking problem during the last years of his life.

-Moore was buried in a private ceremony at St Margaret's Churchyard in Rottingdean which is in Brighton on the southern coast of England with only family and close friends in attendance.
+Moore was buried in a private ceremony at St Margaret's Churchyard in Rottingdean, near Brighton, with only family and close friends in attendance.
 His eldest son Jack and his uncle Cliff performed the Irish ballad 'Danny Boy' at his funeral.
 It was reported in The Belfast Telegraph as "a flawless tribute at which some mourners in the church wept openly".